Why It Works

 1 medium white onion, peeled and split in half (about 6 ounces; 170g)

 2 to 4 Serrano or jalapeño chiles (adjust according to spice tolerance, remove seeds and ribs for milder spice), split in half

 10 to 15 sprigs cilantro, tough lower stems discarded

 1 tablespoon vegetable oil

 Adjust oven rack to 4 inches below broiler and preheat broiler to high.
-Place tomatillos, onion, and chilies on a foil-lined rimmed baking sheet.
-Broil until darkly charred and blackened on top and tomatillos are completely tender, 6 to 12 minutes
+Place tomatillos, onion, and chiles on a foil-lined rimmed baking sheet.
+Broil until darkly charred and blackened on top and tomatillos are completely tender, 6 to 12 minutes.

 Transfer vegetables and their juice to a blender, food processor, or the cup of an immersion blender.
 Add half of cilantro.
 Blend in pulses until a rough purée is formed.